-Of blunt force injuries (ICECI mechanism A1-A9), a fall from a height less than 1 metre (1321, 31.9%), slipped and fell (710, 17.2%), and tripping (195, 4.7%) were the prevalent

-Table 1 Unintentional residential childhood injuries identification contributing mechanisms in conjunction with contact with blunt force.
+Of blunt force injuries (ICECI mechanism A1-A9), low fall from a height less than 1 metre (1321, 31.9%), slip and fell (710, 17.2%), and tripping (195, 4.7%) were the prevalent contributing mechanisms in conjunction with contact with blunt force.
 Older children, between 8 and 15 years were more prone to penetrating force injuries (218, 52.3%).
-The age difference between this type of injury and other mechanisms was statistically significant (Mann-Whitney U-statistic = -14.68, d.f. = 1, P < 0.001).
-Contact with a hot liquid, steam or gas accounted for almost 90% of all injuries by thermal and radiant mechanisms (ICECI mechanism G1-G3.9).
-Two cases of threats to breathing (ICECI mechanism J1-J9) were recorded in this study: a 10-year-old girl who choked herself while undoing a knot on a scarf, and a 2-year-old girl who suffered asphyxiation from a piece of candy.
+Age difference between this type of injury and other mechanism was statistically significant (Mann-Whitney U-statistics = -14.68, d.f. = 1, P < 0.001).
+Contact with hot liquid, steam or gas accounted for almost 90% of all injuries by thermal and radiant mechanisms (ICECI mechanism G1-G3.9).
+Two cases of threats to breathing (ICECI mechanism J1-J9) were observed in this study: a 10-year-old girl who choked herself while undoing knot on a scarf, and a 2-year-old girl who suffered asphyxiation by a piece of candy.
 Both cases were discharged home immediately after medical attention at the AED.